MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 ## Prerequisites to follow this guide
-The following prerequisites to follow the below steps
+The following are the prerequisites:

 - Access to PCF Ops Manager
 - Pre-Provisioned Service instance and service key should be created